Subacute Cerebellar Degeneration (Note the Presence of Malignant Tumors) Quiz

 Content updated on Sep 20, 2022

-Subacute cerebellar degeneration (SCD) is characterized by the deterioration of the area of the brain concerned with muscle coordination and balance (the cerebellum).
-It is caused by a variety of factors including inherited gene mutations, alcohol abuse, and paraneoplastic syndromes (a group of rare disorders that are triggered by abnormal immune system reaction to a cancerous tumor).
+Subacute cerebellar degeneration (SCD) is marked by the decline of the brain area responsible for muscle coordination and balance (the cerebellum).
+It can be caused by various factors, including inherited gene mutations, alcohol abuse, and paraneoplastic syndromes (a group of rare disorders triggered by an abnormal immune system response to a cancerous tumor).

 Difficulty in walking